-Consul General Robert Needham assumed his duties in Milan on October 2, 2020.
-He has been with the U.S. Department of State since 1991 and is a member of the Senior Foreign Service with the rank of Minister-Counselor.
+Douglass Benning joined the Department of State in 1996 and is a member of the Senior Foreign Service with the rank of Minister-Counselor.

 From 2021 to 2023, Mr. Benning served as the Principal Deputy Assistant Secretary for the Bureau of Consular Affairs, managing the Department of State’s global consular operations.
 He has extensive experience in Consular Affairs, where he has served as the Deputy Assistant Secretary for Resources, Executive Director, Senior Advisor, and Director of Domestic Visa Operations.
 Mr. Benning was Director of the Operations Center, the State Department’s 24-hour crisis management and communications center, from 2015 until 2016, where he previously served as Deputy Director.